 I know a few friends who have jumped into “friends with benefits” situations and while they start off innocent, someone ends up catching feelings.
 Now when this occurs, what do you do?
 The arrangement was to be friends and physical when you wanted to, but the agreement didn’t include catching feelings and actually wanted to be more than friends.

 Those who jump into these “relationships” always say “I won’t catch feelings, it’s purely innocent.”
 But it never fails, someone ends up catching feelings.
 How can you not?
 You hang out with them frequently and you get physical.
-Over time it’s only natural that feelings develop and the nature of the friendship isn’t ever really the same.
+Over time it’s only natural that feelings will be developed and the nature of the friendship won’t ever really be the same.

 I’ll admit I found myself in an unspoken friends with benefits situation in the past and one of us caught feelings.
 As guarded and hard core as I may come across sometimes, I’m not sure if I could ever agree to be in that type of “relationships” because I don’t want to be the fool that ends up wanting more out of the situation.
 So I ask all of you, can friends with benefits really work?
 Is it even worth entertaining this type of relationships to meet a physical need, knowing that the situation could get tricky over time?